CSCE-469-614-EJKIM-S25/CacheReplacement-Group2/README.md

 ```
 Once again, the `&` is used so the script can be run as a background process.

+**IMPORTANT NOTES**:
-One thing to note is that the `<max_running_processes>` should be changed with EXTREME CAUTION.
+- One thing to note is that the `<max_running_processes>` should be changed with EXTREME CAUTION.
 Ensure that you check with your system administrator to ensure you do not take up too many resources.
+- Furthermore, be mindful of when you are `make`-ing; ensure that you do not overwrite the binary while you are currently running a replcement policy with the executable.
+More information can be found below in 4c.

 #### 4c.
 Using tmux

 It is recommended that you use `tmux`, a terminal multiplexer, to run the benchmarks so that the benchmarks continue to run even if you are disconnected from your session.

-Examples of how you would use `tmux` for running both the `hw4runscript` and the `hw4runpolicy.cpp` are shown below.
+Examples of how you would use `tmux` for running both the `hw4runscript` and the `runpolicy.cpp` are shown below.
 Keep in mind that the naming conventions used in the examples are optional; however, make sure you don't recompile and accidentally overwrite an existing executable that is running.

 ##### hw4runscript with tmux
 ```